 Register for, attend, and engage in FSY Conferences

-Engage regularly and consistently in family scripture study, regular quorum or YW class meetings, and Sunday School classes
+Engage regularly and consistently in family scripture study, AP quorum or YW class meetings, and Sunday School classes

 Develop other habits to prepare for the physical, emotional, intellectual, and social demands of missionary service